waku-org/docs.waku.org/docs/guides/nwaku/build-source.md

 ```

 :::tip Congratulations!
 You have successfully built the `nwaku` binary from the source code.
-Have a look at the [Nwaku Configuration Examples](/guides/nwaku/configure-nwaku) guide to learn how to configure `nwaku` for different use cases.
+Have a look at the [Node Configuration Examples](/guides/nwaku/configure-nwaku) guide to learn how to configure `nwaku` for different use cases.
 :::